-A. The FBI's Call to Frederic Guttenberg.

-96. On February 16, just two days after the shooting, the Guttenberg family were sitting with their rabbi and a funeral director planning their daughter Jaime T. Guttenberg's funeral.
-They were in the process of picking a casket for their daughter when Frederic Guttenberg ("Mr. Guttenberg") looked at his phone and saw that he had received a text message and a missed call from a representative for the FBI.
-The text message advised Mr. Guttenberg that the FBI had important information to share with him.
-Mr. Guttenberg asked the FBI agent to call him.

-97. During the call, the FBI agent told Mr. Guttenberg that the FBI was at fault for failing to prevent the tragedy that took his daughter's life.
-The FBI agent said that the FBI's tragic mistakes were about to become public, and he wanted to make sure Mr. Guttenberg heard it from the FBI first.

-98. The FBI representative told Mr. Guttenberg that, before the shooting, the FBI had received information about the killer that should have been acted upon and was not.
-The FBI agent also admitted that, had the FBI acted upon the information it had received, the FBI would have been able to prevent Cruz from carrying out the shooting.
+- A. The FBI's Call to Fred Guttenberg, parent of victim Jaime Guttenberg. - 96.
+On February 16, just two days after the shooting, the Guttenbergs were sitting with their Rabbi and a funeral director planning their daughter, Jaime's funeral.
+They were in the process of picking a casket for their daughter when Fred looked at his phone and saw that he had received a text message and a missed call from a representative of the FBI.
+The text message advised Fred that the FBI had important information to share with him.
+Fred asked the FBI agent to call him. - 97.
+During the call, the FBI agent told Fred that the FBI was at fault for failing to prevent the tragedy that took his daughter's life.
+The FBI agent said that the FBI's tragic mistakes were about to become public, and he wanted to make sure Fred heard it from the FBI first. - 98.
+The FBI representative confirmed to Fred that, before the shooting, the FBI had received information about the killer that should have been acted upon and was not.
+The FBI agent further admitted that, had the Bureau acted upon the information it had received, the FBI would have been able to prevent Cruz from carrying out the shooting.

-99. Mr. Guttenberg asked the FBI representative, "Are you telling me that if the FBI did not make a mistake and did their job a month sooner, my daughter would still be alive today?"
+99. Fred asked the FBI representative, "Are you telling me that if the FBI did not make a mistake and did their job a month sooner, my daughter would still be alive today?"
 To that, the FBI agent replied, "I'm afraid so, sir."